 ‘Shoulds’ and ‘should-nots’ – Holding yourself to a strict list of what you should and shouldn’t do, and beating yourself up if you don’t live up to your rules.

-Labeling – Labeling yourself based on mistakes and perceived shortcomings (“I’m a failure; an idiot; a loser.”)
+Labeling – Classifying yourself based on mistakes and perceived shortcomings (“I’m a failure; an idiot; a loser.”)

 Put your thoughts on the witness stand

-Once you identify the destructive thoughts patterns that you default to, you can start to challenge them with questions such as:
+Once you identify the destructive thoughts patterns that contribute to your depression, you can start to challenge them with questions such as: